 Apartments Are More Vulnerable to Fire than Traditional Single-Family Homes

-According to a survey of fire statistics from 2008-2017 conducted by the U.S Fire Administration (USFA), 29% of all residential fires happen in multi-family structures, like apartment buildings and townhouses.
-An average of 395 people die in these fires each year, and another 4,060 are injured.
-Considering the fact that multi-family buildings only make up 25% of American housing, that’s already an elevated fire risk for the people living there, but it only gets worse upon further examination of the numbers.
+According to a survey of fire statistics from 2021, 29% of all residential fires happen in multi-family structures, like apartment buildings, mobile homes and townhouses, resulting in severe injury and many deaths.
+Considering the fact that multi-family buildings only make up about 31% of American housing, that’s already an elevated fire risk for the people living there, but it only gets worse upon further examination of the numbers.

-That other 75% of American housing includes not only traditional houses and duplexes but also mobile homes.
-Mobile homes, known in the industry as “manufactured homes,” currently house some 22 million U.S residents.
+Mobile homes, known in the industry as “manufactured homes,” house some 22 million U.S. residents.
 That’s a lot of people, but it’s less than 10% of the total U.S population.
 And yet, data collected by the National Fire Protection Association (NFPA) across the years 2007-2011 indicates that mobile home fires cost an average of 206 lives per year.
 That’s more than half as many deaths as multi-family building fires, even though only two-fifths as many people live in mobile homes.

-For apartment residents, the fact that mobile home fires are factored into the “safer” side of the multi-family vs. single-family housing equation should be concerning to say the least.
-It means that the risk of fire in an apartment is much higher than it is in a non-mobile house — more so than that 29% figure reveals.
+For apartment residents, the fact that mobile home fires are factored into the “safer” side of the multi-family vs. single-family housing equation should be concerning, to say the least.
+It means that the risk of fire in an apartment is much higher than it is in a non-mobile house.

 Mobile Home Renters Bear the Brunt of Fire-Related Tragedies